 Human life and expanding its comprehension is the subject of this chapter.
 It transitions us into the last eight chapters of Audit of the Universe that focus on humankind.
 It so happens that humankind is unique in ways I’ll elaborate in these chapters.
-Remember the focus of our quest is: How to establish peace and prosperity on Earth.
+Remember, the focus of our quest is: How to establish peace and prosperity on Earth.
 Humankind, ranking as the highest form of life, has a definite responsibility in finding this pathway.

 (Audit of the Universe, chapter 7.1)

-Inventory of the Universe delved into the mechanics of human life: Genes, DNA, stem cells, reproduction, chronobiology and many other aspect of how humans are composed.
+Inventory of the Universe delved into the mechanics of human life: Genes, DNA, stem cells, reproduction, chronobiology and many other aspects of how humans are composed.
 Audit of the Universe is a summary (of which this blog post is an excerpt) of where humankind is in this quest.
 But Audit would not be complete without a deeper understanding of humankind: Men, women, children, families, relationships.
 How do individuals, males and females, groups like communities, races and nations function and think?
 These upcoming chapters delve into the vicissitudes of humankind.

 We are going to start by defining what human life is.
-Down through the ages men have given their best efforts to try to define human life.
-Here how some major philosophers, whose names you’ll recognize, describe humankind.
+Down through the ages, men have given their best efforts to try to define human life.
+Here, how some major philosophers, whose names you’ll recognize, describe humankind.

 The Philosophies of Humans on what is Human Life?
 Just who are we?